 This post may contain affiliate links.
 Please read our disclosure for more info.

-I would say that 2014 was a great year for my dividend income porftolio.
-Although I did not hit my goal for the year in dividend income earnings, I continued to grow my stock holdings and look forward to future growth.
+Overall, 2015 was a great year for our dividend income portfolio.
+Although we did not hit our goal for the year in dividend income earnings (short by $25), my wife and I continue to grow our stock holdings by leaps and bounds.

 Here are a few highlights from the past 12 months.

-Here is a look at my dividend income over the past 4 years –
+Here is a look at our dividend income over the past 5 years –

 - 2011 – $243.81